-All kinds of organizations, small scale, and large scale, benefit from implementing the ERP finance module.
-The financial module is the core of many ERP software systems.
+All kinds of small-scale and large-scale organizations benefit from implementing the ERP finance module.
+In addition, the financial module is the core of many ERP software systems.

 It gathers financial data from various functional departments and generates valuable financial reports.